vnau/FritzGate/README.md

 # FritzGate
-## Introduction

-Welcome to the project **FritzGate** that transforms your **Ai Thinker board** into a smart thermostat controller.
+**FritzGate** transforms your **Ai Thinker board** into a smart thermostat controller.
 This project enables seamless control of thermostats connected to a **FRITZ!Box**, integrating any of 70+ temperature sensors models for precise temperature control.

 ## Features